ARTICLE

 Importing Access Database into SQL Server 2012

-In this article, we make a database in Microsoft Access and that database is used in SQL Server
+In this article, we make a database in Microsoft Access and that database is used in SQL Server.

 So let's take a look at a practical example of how to import a Microsoft Access database table into SQL Server 2012.
 The example is developed in SQL Server 2012 using the SQL Server Management Studio.
 There are some simple steps to do that as described here.

-Creating a Empty Database in SQL Server
+Creating an empty database in SQL Server

 Database -> right-click-> select New database

-This would open the "New database" window:
+This would open the "New Database" window.

 Now enter a database name to create a database.

 Now open the Microsoft Access database and create a database.
-The Access database looks as in the following:
+The Access database looks as in the following.

-Importing Access database in SQL Server
+Importing access database in SQL Server

 Now right-click on the Test database and select the Import Data option.